Saturday 7 August 2016. Photos and Videos.

 Highlights: Sri Lanka Vs Australia Test Match, Galle Fort

 Today was the day I got to do an activity that I planned my entire 2016 world trip around,the Sri Lanka versus Australia Second Cricket Test Match.
-I ensure that this entire trip was timed to allow for me to come closer to filling my bucket list item of seeing Australia play Test Cricket in six countries, I’m now got to more to go.
+I ensured that this entire trip was timed to allow for me to come closer to filling my bucket list item of seeing Australia play Test Cricket in six countries, I’m now got only two more to go.

-First up we have to get to Galle from Colombo, as half the tour group had finished we were downgrade to a mini bus today.
+First up we have to get to Galle from Colombo, as half the tour group had finished we were downgraded to a mini bus.
 Several tour members who were leaving came down at 7 am to say goodbye for the last time.
-I have to say I didn’t really get to know many people very well for this short time but I did have many interesting discussions, especially about Canada.
-The trip down to Galle was easy enough except about one point another minibus almost caused us to crash.
+I have to say I didn’t really get to know many people very well for this short tour but I did have many interesting discussions, especially about Canada.
+The trip down to Galle was easy enough except when at one point another minibus almost caused into us to crash.

 The tuk tuk riders obviously thought I was incapable of walking 500 metres or so in the heat with all their offers of rides but I wanted to stretch the legs and explore the different levels of the fort.

-Officially the tour has two more full days at the cricket, right now the plan is to relax at the resort tomorrow and work out an alternative activity for the last full day on Monday.
-After that I have another two full free days for relaxing and some sun before it’s back to Australia.
+Officially the tour has two more full days at the cricket.
+Right now the plan is to relax at the resort tomorrow and work out alternative activities for the remainder of my time in Sri Lanka.